 Mary Yost, having been first diagnosed with Parkinson’s disease, stated her biggest struggle was not the diagnosis in and of itself; rather, it was her marriage.
 It seems her husband was put off by her diagnosis.
 Whether he lacked the ability or desire to care for her as the disease progressed is unknown.
 One thing was clear: She knew she could not manage both her marriage and Parkinson’s.

-With that, she filed for divorce and moved into the health-related facility of her choice (problem-focused coping).
+With that, she filed for divorce with the help of law firm for divorce claims and moved into the health-related facility of her choice (problem-focused coping).

 She now participates in support groups, exercise classes and enjoys the support of friends and family (emotion-focused coping).

 Yost knew she had little power over her diagnosis, created the environment she needed to thrive, engaged in activities that would help her manage her Parkinson’s and is living a peaceful existence the best way she knows how.